TonySpegel/PizzaTracker/README.md

 # Pizza Tracker
 🍕🍕🍕🍕🍕🍕🍕🍕

-This App collects Data about my Pizza Eating Habits.
+This (Android)-App collects Data about my Pizza Eating Habits.
 It's mostly inspired by some Threads at [r/dataisbeautiful/](https://www.reddit.com/r/dataisbeautiful/) and their more often than not odd Datasets.
 It is written in Dart with the [Flutter](https://flutter.dev/docs)-Framework.
 It belongs to a university project at the University of Applied Sciences Jena which I developed for an elective module called "Mobile App Development II".